sky24h/WanVideo_Serverless_Runpod/README.md

 ## 2. Dependencies
 - Python >= 3.10
 - Docker
-- Local GPU is necessary for testing but not necessary for deployment.
+- A local GPU is necessary for testing, but not necessary for deployment.
 (Recommended: RTX 4090, A100)

 Example Notebook: [link](./scripts/WanVideo_Serverless_Runpod.ipynb)